Posted by Nina Zitani and Greg Thorn, 3 April 2011; Updated 9 June 2014

 A population of Japanese cranes (Hokkaido, Japan, photo RG Thorn)

-2) Diversity within Species.
+2) Genetic diversity within species.
 Biodiversity also includes all of the variation found within species.
 Many individuals of a single species represent more biodiversity than just a few individuals of that same species.
-The conservation implications are that we need to protect entire populations - not just several individuals of each species.
+The conservation implications are that we need to protect entire populations - not just several individuals - of each species.

 "The whole is more than the sum of its parts". - Aristotle